-Andrea Charise (BASc, MA, PhD; she/her) is Assistant Professor appointed to English and the Interdisciplinary Centre for Health & Society (ICHS; formerly Health Studies) at the University of Toronto Scarborough.
-Dr. Charise joins UTSC from the University of Iowa where she was Postdoctoral Fellow-in-Residence at the Obermann Center for Advanced Studies.
+Andrea Charise (BASc, MA, PhD; she/her) is Associate Professor in the Department of Health & Society (formerly Health Studies) at the University of Toronto Scarborough.

-Her teaching and research focus on Health Humanities and humanistic approaches to health studies; English literature, especially the novel and nineteenth-century British writing (the field in which she earned her PhD); old age and age studies; literature and medicine; critical theory; metaphorics; narrative training for health professionals; digital humanities; and interdisciplinarity.
+Her teaching and research focus on Health Humanities and arts-based approaches to health studies; English literature, especially the novel and nineteenth-century British writing (the field in which she earned her PhD); old age and age studies; literature and medicine; critical theory; metaphorics; narrative training for health professionals; digital humanities; and interdisciplinarity.
 Dr. Charise also holds faculty appointments in the University of Toronto’s Graduate Department of English and the Collaborative Graduate Program in Women’s Health at the Women’s College Research Institute.
 As of April 1, 2017, she is cross-appointed to the Department of Psychiatry at the University of Toronto’s Faculty of Medicine.

-She speaks regularly at conferences in both the humanities and health sciences, in addition to serving on the International Health Humanities Network (IHHN)’s International Advisory Board.
-She is one of four founding Executive Committee members of the Modern Languages Association (MLA)’s brand new Forum on “Medical Humanities and Health Studies,” and is an Associate Researcher on Concordia University’s Aging+Communications+Technologies (ACT) Project (a seven-year, $2.99 million SSHRC Partnership Grant).
+She speaks regularly at conferences in both the humanities and health sciences.
+In addition to serving on the International Health Humanities Network (IHHN)’s International Advisory Board, she was one of four founding Executive Committee members of the Modern Languages Association (MLA)’s new Forum on “Medical Humanities and Health Studies.”

 Dr. Charise welcomes inquiries from students and colleagues interested in the interdisciplinary conceptualization of health and illness, especially arts- and humanities-based methods, theory, and creative practices (e.g., literature, film, visual arts).
 She can be found online at www.andreacharise.com or on Twitter as @AndreaCharise.